noaa-garfo/discaRd/CAMS/MODULES/GROUNDFISH/groundfish_comparison_notes.md

 ## March 17, 2022

 Ocean Pout had a nuance in species itis codes that was causing a dupe.
 This was fixed and CAMS Pout discard on GFtrips is now within 11% of the DMIS result.

+Added scallop trip estimation and substitution of
+- Yellowtail flounder
+- Windowpane flounder

+*need to check order which the scallop substitution table build happens.
+May be creating incomaptible tables for large overall table build*